kumar-roheit/Data-Engineer-with-Python/Shell/shell.md

     1. $@ = stores all the arguments in a list of string
     2. $* = stores all the arguments as a single string
     3. $# = stores the number of arguments

+* **Remember** that datafile[1-100]txt is the equivalent of datafile1.txt, datafile2.txt ... datafile100.txt, whereas datafile[001-100].txt is the equivalent of datafile001.txt, datafile002.txt... datafile100.txt.